reichlab/variant-nowcast-hub/README.md

 meet the following criteria:

 - accounts for at least 1% of observations across the US
-- appears at least twice in any of the three complete [USA/CDC epidemiological weeks](https://ndc.services.cdc.gov/wp-content/uploads/MMWR_Week_overview.pdf) (a.k.a.
+- has had at least two sequences present in the data across the last three complete [USA/CDC epidemiological weeks](https://ndc.services.cdc.gov/wp-content/uploads/MMWR_Week_overview.pdf) (a.k.a.
 MMWR weeks) preceding the Wednesday submission date